go-vgo/robotgo/CONTRIBUTING.md

 ## Testing redux

 Before sending code out for review, run all the tests for the whole tree to make sure the changes don't break other usage and keep the compatibility on upgrade.
-You must be test on Mac, Windows, Linux and other.You should install the CLI for Circle CI, as we are using the server for continous testing.
+You must be test on Mac, Windows, Linux and other.
+You should install the CLI for Circle CI, as we are using the server for continous testing.

 ## Code review

-In addition to the owner,Changes to Robotgo must be reviewed before they are accepted, no matter who makes the change even if it is a maintainer.
+In addition to the owner, Changes to Robotgo must be reviewed before they are accepted, no matter who makes the change even if it is a maintainer.
 We use GitHub's pull request workflow to do that and we also use [LGTM](http://lgtm.co) to ensure every PR is reviewed by vz or least 2 maintainers.

 ## Sign your work